Stellar properties indicating the presence of hyperons in neutron stars: Slopes

-\emph{Slopes} -- Finally, we highlight the slopes $\frac{dR}{dM}$ and $\frac{d\Lambda}{dM}$ as indicator for hyperons~\cite{Xie2020,Han2020,Zhao2020,Ferreira2024,Li2024,Cai2025,Ferreira2025}.
+Finally, we highlight the slopes $\frac{dR}{dM}$ and $\frac{d\Lambda}{dM}$ as indicator for hyperons (cf.~\cite{Xie2020,Han2020,Zhao2020,Ferreira2024,Li2024,Cai2025,Ferreira2025,Tang2025,Kalita2025}.
 Reference~\cite{Ferreira2025} argued that $\frac{dR}{dM}<0$ in the range $1.2~M_\odot\leq M\leq 1.4~M_\odot$ would favor a nucleonic model employing statistical considerations without noting a distinctive feature for hyperonic EoSs.
-The slope of $R(M)$ or similarly of $\lambda(M)$ and $\Lambda(M)$ at a fixed mass on its own is not very conclusive with regards to the presence of hyperons because nucleonic models overlap over the whole range of hyperonic models (see Supplemental Material; with $\frac{d\lambda}{dM}$ appearing slightly more promising).
+The slope of $R(M)$ or similarly of $\lambda(M)$ and $\Lambda(M)$ at a fixed mass on its own is not very conclusive with regards to the presence of hyperons because nucleonic models overlap over the whole range of hyperonic models (see appendix; with $\frac{d\lambda}{dM}$ appearing slightly more promising).

-We however point out that comparing the slopes at a fixed mass to the maximum mass, specific hyperonic models stand out clearly.
+We however point out that comparing the slopes at a fixed mass to the maximum mass, some specific hyperonic models stand out clearly.
 Figure~\ref{fig:slopes} shows $\frac{dR}{dM}$ and $\frac{d\Lambda}{dM}$ evaluated at $M_\mathrm{ref}=1.6~M_\odot$ as function of $M_\mathrm{max}$ demonstrating that an increased (decreased) slope in $\frac{dR}{dM}$ ($\frac{d\Lambda}{dM}$) compared to $M_\mathrm{max}$ is a distinctive feature of hyperonic models.
 For $\frac{d\Lambda}{dM}$ there are however two nucleonic models with similarly small slope.
 For $\frac{d\lambda}{dM}$ hyperonic EoSs do not occur distinguished.
 Similar findings hold for $1.2~M_\odot\lesssim M_\mathrm{ref}\lesssim 1.8~M_\odot$.
 At first glance, an increased slope of $R(M)$ may seem counterintuitive as indicator of hyperons as one would associate it with a certain stiffness of the EoS.
 In those models hyperons soften the EoS at higher densities and thus reduce $M_\mathrm{max}$ more strongly than any purely nucleonic model with the same slope.

 Measuring a slope can be assessed by assuming measurements for NSs with two masses separated by $\Delta M$.
 Employing second-order finite differencing, the uncertainty in the slope is given by $\sqrt{2}\frac{\delta R}{\Delta M}$ and $\sqrt{2}\frac{\delta \Lambda}{\Delta M}$, respectively, neglecting the discretization error, which is very small for $\Delta M\sim0.2~M_\odot$ and $M_\mathrm{ref}\sim1.6~M_\odot$.
 The scales in Fig.~\ref{fig:slopes} suggest that $\delta R\sim 0.1$~km or $\delta \Lambda\sim 100$ (about ten per cent level) is sufficient with $\Delta M=0.2~M_\odot$ to identify hyperons.
 While these demands on measurements look relatively promising especially for the tidal deformability, the identification of hyperons via these features also requires a solid upper bound on $M_\mathrm{max}$, which may not be easily available.